cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 {% endcc %}

-This means that with zswap, the kernel itself is helping keep your compressed RAM working towards containing the hottest data, and cold pages automatically trickle down to the SSD.
-The shrinker also accounts for compression ratios -- that is, the better zswap compresses, the fewer pages it evicts to avoid unnecessary I/O.
+Note the amount of care and attention that goes into choosing what to evict. zswap tracks recent disk swap-ins to avoid thrashing, and scales eviction by compression ratio -- the better zswap compresses, the fewer pages it evicts to avoid unnecessary I/O. Cold pages trickle down to the SSD automatically.

 But there is, as always, a catch.
 When zswap hits its `max_pool_percent` limit, `zswap_check_limits()` causes `zswap_store()` to reject the page and return false.
-As you can see in the code above, a rejection does wake up the limit-based shrink worker (`shrink_worker()`) to evict cold pages to disk, but that work happens *asynchronously* -- the current page is not stored in zswap and has to go somewhere right now.
+This wakes up `shrink_worker()` to evict cold pages to disk, but that work happens *asynchronously* -- the current page is not stored in zswap and has to go somewhere right now.

-What happens next depends on the cgroup's writeback mode.
-If writeback is enabled (the default), the page falls through to `__swap_writepage()` and goes directly to disk, bypassing the zswap cache entirely.
-If writeback is disabled for that cgroup, the page cycles back to the active list instead, which avoids disk I/O but means the reclaimer must try again later.
+What happens next depends on the cgroup's writeback mode:

+1. If writeback is enabled for that cgroup (which is the default), the page falls through to `__swap_writepage()` and goes directly to disk, bypassing the zswap cache entirely.
+2. If writeback is disabled for that cgroup, the page cycles back to the active list instead, which avoids disk I/O but means the reclaimer must try again later.

 This means that under heavy memory pressure with writeback enabled, zswap can start sending pages straight to disk without warning.
 This creates a performance cliff where the system suddenly drops swap performance from the magnitude you might expect from RAM access to the magnitude you might expect from disk access.
-This is not worse than zram with tiering, but it is something to bear in mind.
+This is not worse than zram's behaviour, but it is something to bear in mind.

-{% sidenote %}
-Also, some advice on allocator selection.
-When configuring zswap, the choice of allocator matters significantly for this cliff.
-Prefer zsmalloc over the older z3fold or zbud allocators. zsmalloc achieves much higher compression ratios by grouping similar objects, whereas the older allocators use fixed-size objects that tend to waste space.
-It also interacts better with writeback throttling.

-You can enable it with:

-    echo zsmalloc > /sys/module/zswap/parameters/zpool

-z3fold and zbud have been removed from the upstream kernel, along with the older zpool interface.
-However, they may still be present in and be the default on some distro kernels.

-{% endsidenote %}
 ## Performance characteristics and trade-offs

-Before we discuss when to use each technology, let's understand their performance implications.
-Both technologies trade CPU cycles for reduced I/O, but they have different overhead profiles and failure modes.
+Both technologies trade CPU cycles for reduced I/O -- and under normal operation, their overhead profiles are broadly comparable.
+The differences that matter are in the failure modes, and those differences are significant.

 ### Handling incompressible data

-There is a subtle but important difference in how the two technologies handle data that doesn't compress well:
+Compressed swap is obviously useful when data compresses well.
+What's less obvious is what happens when it doesn't, and the two technologies make opposite bets here.

 zswap can detect incompressible pages during compression and reject them, sending them straight to disk.
 This saves both RAM (by not storing poorly